simionsoft/SimionZoo/3rd-party/FAST/FASTDimensionalPortal/ReadMe.txt

     DYNAMIC LINK LIBRARY : FASTDimensionalPortalDLL Project Overview
 ========================================================================

-AppWizard has created this FASTDimensionalPortalDLL DLL for you.
+AppWizard has created this FASTDimensionalPortal.dll for you.

 This file contains a summary of what you will find in each of the files that make up your FASTDimensionalPortalDLL application.